If you thought Coronavirus was a joke, then it really, really isn’t funny anymore.

 The outbreak of Coronavirus from China’s wet meat markets has sent the world into overdrive and chaos.
 A futuristic society of being ordered to stay inside, fear for the lives of loved ones, deaths of the vulnerable, and a class crisis of empty food banks.

-The struggles of daily life are made easier by the prospect of a summer filled with travel, opportunity and fun, but life has all of a sudden come to a halt.
+The struggles of daily life are made easier by the prospect of a summer filled with travel, opportunity and fun.
+However, life has all of a sudden come to a halt.
 It is imperative that we put the safety of others first (don’t be a Vanessa Hudgens a very fragile world).
-Unfortunately, festival season is currently on hold with Glastonbury Festival, the jewel of the UK summer, announcing the cancellation of their 50th Anniversary due to the outbreak of COVID-19.
-Here, we look back at some fond memories of Glastonbury as we dream of the explosive return in 2021.
+Unfortunately, festival season is currently on hold.
+Glastonbury, the jewel of the UK summer, announced the cancellation of their 50th Anniversary because of the COVID-19 outbreak.
+Here, we look back at some past highlights of Glastonbury as we dream of the explosive return in 2021.

 Jack White, Pyramid Stage 2014

-Jack White’s Pyramid Stage performance is one of glorious mess amidst passion.
+Firstly, Jack White’s Pyramid Stage performance is one of glorious mess amidst passion.
 Despite being given two out of five stars by The Guardian, White perfectly balanced solo songs with crowd favourites of The White Stripes, something that solo artists struggle with today.
 An opener of ‘Icky Thump’ set off a perfect setlist of mayhem met with an ending of ‘Seven Nation Army’.
 This not only excited the audience, as White fell literally head over heels over the drum kit and took the poor drummer down with him.
-An excellent watch.
+An excellent watch and true highlight.

 Idles, The Park 2019

-There really isn’t anything like an Idles crowd.
+There really isn’t anything like an Idles crowd or a Glastonbury crowd.
+Therefore, the two together is an electric Glastonbury highlight.
 The setlist of hope included the likes of ‘1049 Gotho’, ‘Faith in the City’, and crowd favourite, ‘Danny Nedelko’.
-Mark Bowen skipped around in his boxers, the aggressive mosh pits, but most magically of all, you have Joe Talbot.
+Mark Bowen skipped around in his boxers as a result of aggressive mosh pits, but most magically of all, you have Joe Talbot.
 Talbot speaks to the crowd as if it was today’s climate; “I think that’s one of the best things you can do, for people in distress, is make them feel like they’re part of something else”.
 In times of uncertainty like these, just remember you are never alone.